chatwoot/docs/docs/self-hosted/configuration/environment-variables.md

 ### Disable new user signup

-By default the chatwoot client will allow users to create an account from the login page.
-If setting up a private server you can disable singup using:
+By default, Chatwoot will allow users to create an account from the login page.
+However, if you are setting up a private server, you can disable signup using:

 ```bash
 ENABLE_ACCOUNT_SIGNUP=false